 When you finish, click the Remember these settings for the next merge check box at the bottom of this window. memoQ will remember these settings.

-Click OK to confirm the merge and close this dialog.
+Click OK to confirm the merge and close this window.
 The merged entries are replaced with the master entry.
 The new merged entry and any skipped entries remain.
-You need to mark one entry as the master entry when you do an individual merge.
-To do this: Select an entry, then press Ctrl+Space to mark this entry as master.

 To return to the normal term base editor: On the Term base editor ribbon, click Back To Normal Edit Mode.